Boris Johnson further weakened by long-time aide’s resignation over Savile slur

 But Ms Mirza, a long-time ally since his days as London mayor, said she was quitting after the Prime Minister stopped short of giving the apology she demanded.

-“I believe it was wrong for you to imply this week that Keir Starmer was personally responsible for allowing Jimmy Savile to escape justice,” the letter seen by the Spectator magazine read.
+“I believe it was wrong for you to imply this week that Keir Starmer was personally responsible for allowing Jimmy Savile to escape justice,” a letter seen by the Spectator magazine read.

 “There was no fair or reasonable basis for that assertion.
 This was not the usual cut and thrust of politics; it was an inappropriate and partisan reference to a horrendous case of child sex abuse.
 You tried to clarify your position today but, despite my urging, you did not apologise for the misleading impression you gave.